Rand Paul: Primary campaign

-At the beginning of 2009, there was movement by political supporters of his father to draft Paul in a bid to replace beleaguered Republican Kentucky senator Jim Bunning.
+In early 2009, some supporters of his father sought to draft Paul in a bid to replace beleaguered Republican U.S. senator Jim Bunning.
 Paul's potential candidacy was discussed in the Los Angeles Times and locally in the Kentucky press.
 Paul's father said, "Should Senator Bunning decide not to run, I think Rand would make a great U.S. Senator."
-On April 15, 2009, Paul gave his first political speech as a potential candidate at a Tea Party rally held in his town of Bowling Green, Kentucky, where more than 700 people had gathered in support of the Tea Party movement.
+On April 15, Paul gave his first political speech as a potential candidate at a Tea Party rally held in his town of Bowling Green, where more than 700 people had gathered in support of the Tea Party movement.

-On May 1, 2009, Paul said that if Bunning, whose fundraising in 2009 matched his poor numbers in opinion polling for the 2010 election, declined to seek a third term, he would almost certainly run in the Republican Party primary to succeed him, and formed an exploratory committee soon after, while still promising to stay out of the race if Bunning ultimately decided to run for reelection.
-Paul made this announcement on MSNBC's The Rachel Maddow Show, though a Kentucky news site first broke the news.
+On May 1, Paul said that if Bunning, whose fundraising matched his poor numbers in opinion polling for the upcoming election, declined to seek a third term, he would almost certainly run in the Republican Party primary to succeed him, and formed an exploratory committee soon after, while still promising to stay out of the race if Bunning ultimately decided to run for reelection.

-On July 28, 2009, Bunning announced that he would not run for reelection in the face of insufficient fundraising.
-The announcement left only Paul and Secretary of State Trey Grayson as the remaining candidates for the Republican nomination, with Paul announcing on August 5, 2009, that he would officially run for the U.S. Senate as a Republican.
-The announcement was made through a series of national TV events, radio, and other programs, as well as newspapers in Kentucky.
+On July 28, Bunning announced that he would not run for reelection in the face of insufficient fundraising.
+The announcement left only Paul and Kentucky secretary of state Trey Grayson as the remaining candidates for the Republican nomination, with Paul announcing on August 5 that he would officially run for the U.S. Senate as a Republican.